cara-tm/pat_article_social/help.md

 >
 >    **fallback**: Boolean (optional).
 Choose to display the social website first letter as a fallback for browsers which do not support SVG format.
 Default: 1 (true), show first letters.

 Notice: Default color icons are black.
 See below how to change it.
-See below how to change it.
-For counting, you need to create a /cache directory into the root of your website.

 ##3.° Creates a total shares count as shown in the Mashable.com website: